-Double click on the FILL HANDLE it will fill the current cell formula to all the below cells.
+We need to double-click on the “FILL HANDLE.”
+As a result, it will fill the current cell formula to all the below cells.

-Instead of using FILL HANDLE & Copy-Paste we can use the excel fill down shortcut key Ctrl + D to fill down values from the above cell.
+Instead of using “FILL HANDLE” and “Copy-Paste,” we can use the Excel “Fill Down” shortcut in excelShortcut In ExcelAn Excel shortcut is a technique of performing a manual task in a quicker way.
+Ctrl + D to fill down values from the above cell.

-Step 1: Place a cursor on the C3 cell.
+- Place a cursor on the C3 cell.

-Step 2: Now press the shortcut key Ctrl + D. We will have the relative formula from the above cell.
+- Now, press the shortcut key Ctrl + D. We will have the relative formula from the above cell.

-Step 3: In order to fill all the cells.
+- In order to fill all the cells.
 First, select the formula cell until the last cell of the data.

 Fill Blank Cells with Above Cell Value

-Step 3: Now press on Special.
+Step 3: Now, we need to press on “Special.”

-Step 4: In the below Go To Special window, select Blanks.
+Step 4: In the below “Go To Special” window, select “Blanks.”

 I have moved on from CTRL + C to CTRL + D in Excel

-Later I have started to use the Excel FILL DOWN, CTRL + D to fill the formula down to below cells.
-I have realized that I was taking only 2 minutes not more than that.
+Later, I started using the Excel “FILL DOWN,” CTRL + D to fill the formula below cells.
+Then, I realized that it only took 2 minutes, not more than that.

-So, I have moved on from Ctrl + C to Ctrl + D in excel.
+So, I have moved on from Ctrl + C to Ctrl + D in Excel.

 Things to Remember While Fill Down in Excel

-- FILL Handle also fill down instead of dragging the formula.
+- The “FILL HANDLE” also fills down instead of dragging the formula.